nikodemus/foolang/README.md

   Check that value of arg cannot escape: cannot be stored, cannot be passed to as non-& arguments.
 If this is true then the object can be stack-allocated safely.

+- Allow using _underscored_ words to define operators: `x _max_ y` is pretty nice.

+- Allow using \escaped to denote unicode symbols with user-defined aliases:

+     a \xor b

+- Allow globals providing complex operations to have unicode renderings:

+     Sigma over: 1...10 do: {|n| (n + 1) / n }

+                          10   n + 1
+  should be rendered as SIGMA --------
+                         n=1     n

+  ...though I submit that the fikkiw reads better:

+     1...10 -- sum: {|n| (n+1) / n }

+  The editor will render them pretty.

+- Can I make |a| do the right thing?
+Ie. a magnitude